 - Evernote– This multi-use platform can help you keep track of content ideas and editorial calendar, being available in desktop and mobile format so you can use wherever you are

-- Trello– Trello is mainly used as a project management software, but can help you organize everything from media to content ideas on organized cards or boards.
+- Trello– Trello is used primarily as a project management software, but can help you organize everything from media to content ideas on organized cards or boards.
 This way, you can collaborate with your content team and gather information on the content to be developed.

 - Wunderlist– This platform helps you create lists to outline your content strategy and ideas on your desktops and mobile.

-- Pinterest– Pinterest is a social media platform, but it can also help you organize your resources, content and websites in one board space, even helping you make it private if you don’t want to show it to the world.
+- Pinterest– Pinterest is a social media platform, but it can also help you organize your resources, content, and websites in one board space, even helping you make it private if you don’t want to show it to the world.

-- MindNode– This tool helps you record your brainstorm sessions and ideas to better understand what content is working or isn’t.
+- MindNode– This tool helps you record your brainstorm sessions and ideas to understand better what content is working or isn’t.

-- Remember That Milk– This app helps you manage all your tasks by integrating everything on Gmail, Outlook, Twitter, Evernote and even Google Calendar, amongst others.
+- Remember That Milk– This app helps you manage all your tasks by integrating everything on Gmail, Outlook, Twitter, Evernote, and even Google Calendar, amongst others.

-- Pocket– This app lets you save videos, articles and other resources to check out later, organizing them in a way you can find them easily.
+- Pocket– This app lets you save videos, articles, and other resources to check out later, organizing them in a way you can find them easily.

 - IFTTT– This platform lets you create custom recipes to increase productivity across all your web platforms and makes them work together in a much easier way.